dpradell-dev/openfort-playfab-unity-sample/README.md

 # Openfort-PlayFab Integration in Unity

 ## Overview
-[PlayFab](https://playfab.com/) is a backend service by Microsoft for game developers, offering tools for live game management, all powered by Azure's cloud infrastructure.
+[PlayFab](https://playfab.com/) is a backend service provided by Microsoft for game developers, offering tools for live game management, all powered by Azure's cloud infrastructure.

-In this integration, we also leverage the [Google Play Games plugin for Unity](https://github.com/playgameservices/play-games-plugin-for-unity) to handle authentication with PlayFab.
-This ensures a seamless and secure login experience for users on Android devices.
+In this integration, we use the [Google Play Games plugin for Unity](https://github.com/playgameservices/play-games-plugin-for-unity) to handle authentication with PlayFab, ensuring a seamless and secure login experience for users on Android devices.

-By integrating the [Openfort SDK](https://github.com/openfort-xyz/openfort-node) into Azure Functions, we then create a seamless bridge to PlayFab.
-This connection allows Unity clients using the PlayFab Unity SDK to tap into these functions, making the entire range of Openfort functionalities readily available within the game environment.
+By integrating the [Openfort SDK](https://github.com/openfort-xyz/openfort-node) into Azure Functions, we establish a seamless connection to PlayFab.
+Unity clients using the PlayFab Unity SDK can tap into these functions, accessing the full range of Openfort features within the game environment.

 ## Application Workflow